codesleeps/AI-Summarizer/README.md

 👯‍♀️ I'm looking to collaborate on...any A.I.
 Projects

-🤔 I'm looking for help with...github actions
+🤔 I'm looking for help with...Python

 💬 Ask me about...Travel, manufacturing or design